rampal-punia/python-class-tutorial/README.md

 # Python Classes Tutorial

 If we look at the features of the Python Programming Language.
-We find that, Python is:
+We find that, Python is/has:

 - Easy to learn

 - Powerful & interpreted programming language

+- Ideal for scripting and rapid application development

 - Efficient high-level data structures